Neats29/neats29.github.io/source/_posts/barking.md

 <h1 style="font-size: 1.3em;">The Threshold Hypothesis</h1>

 When you look at eminent people, the majority are smarter than average.
-But "As long as you pass the 120 IQ mark, many studies show more IQ points have little effect", what makes the difference is all the extra hours, not luck.
+But "as long as you pass the 120 IQ mark, many studies show more IQ points have little effect", what makes the difference is all the extra hours, not luck.

 "One of the 5 regrets of people on their deathbed is I wish I didn't work so hard.
 But things change when you find work meaningful."